AllCAPs788/UFOs_Are_Out_There/README.md

 By using our website, you are agreeing that Aliens-R-Real bears no liability in the event of emotional trauma (or events related therein).

 ## Contact Us
 E-mail us at aliens-r-real@saucers.org or reach us at our Facebook page or on Twitter: @aliens-r-real.
+If you enjoy our content, please consider contributing to us on PayPal or Patreon.

+Keep up the search, explorers!
+The truth shall be revealed.

+![redEyes]